svgdotjs/svg.js/README.md

 - rgb object; e.g. { r: 255, g: 0, b: 102 }

 Note that when working with objects is important to provide all three values every time.

+Colors in svg.js have their own class `SVG.Color` and can therefore be easily extended.

 ## Animating elements